delvindylan/chatapp/README.md

-# Simple Chat App
+# Chat Messenger

-Welcome to the Simple Chat App!
-This lightweight chat application allows users to communicate in real-time.
+This stack consist of:

 ## Features